telerik/winforms-docs/gridview/insert-update-delete-records/data-editing-event-sequence.md

 * Finally the editor is closed.

 Some of these events may be called multiple times.
-Here is a sample log of events as a string cell was put into edit mode and the string " new" was typed, then the cell was tabbed away from:
+Here is a sample log of events as a string cell was put into edit mode and the string "new" was typed, then the cell was tabbed away from:

 CellBeginEdit